Today (American TV program): Satellite radio simulcast

 Starting in June 2014, SiriusXM began simulcasting Today on a new channel called Today Show Radio, Channel 108, with The Best of Today starting at 6 am (Eastern) and the Today Shows live broadcast from Studio 1A at Rockefeller Center in New York City starting at 7:00 a.m.
 (Eastern), with a tape delayed broadcast at beginning 7:00 a.m.
 Pacific time.
-On Mondays The Hoda Show with Hoda Kotb is broadcast exclusive on the Today Show Radio channel.
 On Tuesdays Off the Rails with Al Roker, Dylan Dreyer and Sheinelle Jones airs at 1:00 p.m.
 (Eastern).
-On Wednesdays The Happy Hour with the producers of Kathie Lee and Hoda airs, and on Thursdays Today Show Confidential with the producers of TODAY airs.
-The channel also simulcasts NBC Nightly News with Lester Holt at 6:30 p.m.
+On Wednesdays The Happy Hour with the producers of Jenna & Friends airs, and on Thursdays Today Show Confidential with the producers of TODAY airs.
+The channel also simulcasts NBC Nightly News with Tom Llamas at 6:30 p.m.
 (Eastern) The Today Show Radio service is not currently available on SiriusXM's sister service in Canada and Channel 108 is locked out for Canadian subscribers.